twosixlabs/armory/docs/scenarios.md

     * Targeted - an adversary may wish for specific strings to be predicted
   * Adversary Operating Environment:
     * Non-real time, digital evasion attack.
-Each attack will be "universal" with respect to channel conditions (under a single perfect channel, the attack will be "per-example."
+Each attack will be "universal" with respect to channel conditions (under a single perfect channel, the attack will be "per-example.")
-    * At this time, single perfect acoustic channel is considered.
-Realistic channel models may be implemented later, at which time, the attack becomes "universal."
+    * At this time, the channel model consists only a single perfect acoustic channel.
+    Realistic channel models with arbitrary impulse responses may be implemented later, at which time, the attack becomes "universal."
     * Black-box, white-box, and adaptive attacks will be performed on defenses.
   * Adversary Capabilities and Resources
     * To place an evaluation bound on the perceptibility of perturbations, the SNR is restricted to >20 dB.